Harry Belafonte, activist and entertainer, dies at 96

 Belafonte was the rare young artist to think about the business side of show business.
 He started one of the first all-Black music publishing companies.
 He produced plays, movies and TV shows, including Off-Broadway’s “To Be Young, Gifted, and Black,” in 1969.
 He was the first Black person to produce for TV.

 Belafonte made history in 1968 by filling in for Johnny Carson on the “Tonight” show for a full week.
 Later that year, a simple, spontaneous gesture led to another milestone.
-Appearing on a taped TV special starring Petula Clark, Belafonte joined the British singer on the anti-war song “On the Path of Glory.″ At one point, Clark placed a hand on Belafonte’s arm.
+Appearing on a taped TV special starring Petula Clark, Belafonte joined the British singer on the anti-war song “On the Path of Glory.”
+At one point, Clark placed a hand on Belafonte’s arm.
 The show’s sponsor, Chrysler, demanded the segment be reshot.
-Clark and Belafonte resisted, successfully, and for the first time a man and woman of different colors touched on national television.
+Clark and Belafonte resisted, successfully, and for the first time a white woman touched a Black man’s arm on primetime television.

-In the 1970s, he returned to movie acting, co-starring with Poitier in “Buck and the Preacher,″ a commercial flop, the raucous and popular comedy “Uptown Saturday Night.”
-His other film credits include “Bobby,″ “White Man’s Burden,″ and cameos in Altman’s “The Player″ and “Ready to Wear.″ He also appeared in the Altman-directed TV series “Tanner on Tanner″ and was among those interviewed for “When the Levees Broke,″ Spike Lee’s HBO documentary about Hurricane Katrina.
+In the 1970s, he returned to movie acting, co-starring with Poitier in “Buck and the Preacher,” a commercial flop, and the raucous and popular comedy “Uptown Saturday Night.”
+His other film credits include “Bobby,” “White Man’s Burden,” cameos in Altman’s “The Player” and “Ready to Wear,” and the Altman-directed TV series “Tanner on Tanner.”
 In 2011, HBO aired a documentary about Belafonte, “Sing Your Song.”

 Mindful to the end that he grew up in poverty, Belafonte did not think of himself as an artist who became an activist, but an activist who happened to be an artist.